Norway: Several people injured in large landslide | DW | 30.12.2020

 The landslide hit the town of Ask in southeastern Norway, according to reports.
-Over 150 have been evacuated and at least five people have received treatment for injuries.
+Some 200 have been evacuated and at least nine people have received treatment for injuries.

 A large mud- and land slide hit the town of Ask, the administrative center of Gjerdrum municipality in southeastern Norway, on Wednesday, police and local media said.